icgc-dcc/dcc-release/dcc-release-client/README.md

-ICGC DCC - Release Workflow
+ICGC DCC - Release Client
 ===

 Entry point to the Release process.